CSUN-COMP-490-Team-KBBQ/wya/README.md

 ## Setup

-1. Make sure your code editor has eslint and prettier installed.
+1. Make sure your code editor has prettier installed.
 Each app and package has its own ts, eslint, and prettier config.
    - For vscode:
      - prettier - esbenp.prettier-vscode
-     - eslint - dbaeumer.vscode-eslint
 2. `npm install` at the root of this directory
 3. At the root of this directory run `npm run dev` to run the dev environments across all apps